Friends Summary

 empezar lección

-Monica: I think we are getting a little ahead of selves here.
+We're (getting a little ahead of ourselves) here.

 empezar lección